Kangaroo (armoured personnel carrier)

-A Kangaroo was a Canadian armoured personnel carrier (APC) during the Second World War which was created by converting a tank chassis.
+A Kangaroo was any of a series of Canadian armoured personnel carriers (APC) during the Second World War created by converting a tank chassis.
 Kangaroos were created as an expedient measure "in the field" by the Canadian Army, and were so successful that they were used by other Commonwealth forces, including the British Army.

 Their ability to manoeuvre in the field with tanks was a major advantage over earlier designs, and led to the dedicated APC designs that were introduced by almost all armies immediately after the war.

 History

 The earliest iterations of the Kangaroo were created from M3 and M5 Stuart light tanks to serve as artillery tractors in North Africa campaign in circumstances where Universal Carriers were unavailable.
 They were effective in their role, but attempts by soldiers to use them as improvised APCs proved ill-advised due to the Stuart's very light armour.

 In July 1944, Lieutenant-General Harry Crerar's First Canadian Army was concerned by manpower shortages due to combat losses.
 While the British and Canadian forces had received some American M3 Half-track APCs, the supply was heavily reduced by this point due to the Americans' own need for them, and Universal Carriers were individually insufficient despite the enormous numbers.
 However, self-propelled artillery and tanks were currently oversupplied, with a significant number sitting idle not being used.
 Lieutenant-General Guy Simonds, commander of II Canadian Corps, devised Kangaroos as a field-expedient alternative to purpose-built APCs.

 The original Kangaroos were converted from 72 M7 Priest self-propelled guns of three field artillery regiments of the 3rd Canadian Infantry Division.
 (Note: 72 had been converted by the night before use, a further four were finished the following day.)
 The Priests were "defrocked" at the Advanced Workshop Depot under the codename "Kangeroo", removing their 105 mm guns and ammunition stowage, and separating the driver's compartment from the rest of the vehicle.
 Priests with machine gun turrets retained them, and some that did not already have machine gun mounts had improvised ones fitted.
 The work was carried out at short notice, the general direction being given on 31 July to be ready by 9 August though official sanction was not given by 21st Army Group until 2 August.
 An ad hoc depot was set up by Major Wiggan employing the services of British REME and Royal Canadian EME and other Canadian service corps.
 Extensive supplies of materials including spare engines were provided.
 Where there was insufficient armour plate, steel was scavenged and a sandwich of metal and sand was used to fill in the gap in the front of the hull where the gun had been.